yashkrsingh/CS7641-Randomized-Optimization/README.txt

 Clone the repository using the command `git clone https://github.com/yashkrsingh/CS7641-Randomized-Optimization.git`

 Once the files are available in the working directory, running the command `python main.py` from within scripts directory would run all the experiments and generate the figures in the scripts directory.
+Separately, `python hyperparametertuning.py` can be run to gather best parameters via a manual gridsearch.
+The same parameters are already used for all experiments in main.py